lorenzidev/lorenzidev/README.md

 - 👋 Hi, I’m @lorenzidev
 - 👀 I’m interested in Data Science, Machine Learning and Python.
-- 🌱 I’m currently learning Pandas and Numpy
+- 🌱 I’m currently learning Pandas and Statistics
 - 📫 How to reach me DM on GitHub
 - 😄 Pronouns: he/him